UP-Assignment-Exam/event-booking-admin/README.md

-# 📊 Expense Tracker Frontend
+# 📊 Event Booking Admin

-A simple and modular **React** frontend for the Expense Tracker platform.
+A simple and modular **React** frontend for the Event Booking platform.

 ## 🔧 Requirements